 - Provide an EICR to renters within 28 days if they request a copy in writing.

-- Provide an EICR to any prospective occupant (e.g someone in the process of making an offer on the property) within 28 days if this is requested.
+- Provide an EICR to any prospective occupant (e.g. someone in the process of making an offer on the property) within 28 days if this is requested.

-What if I already have an EICR?
+What if I already had an EICR before 1st July 2020?